thomas-vogel/thomas-vogel.github.io/_pages/publications/index.md

 <br />
 A list of published (extended) abstracts is available [here](abstracts).

+## Preprints under review
+* Arut Prakash Kaleeswaran, Arne Nordmann, Thomas Vogel, and Lars Grunske. [_A User Study for Evaluation of Formal Verification Results and their Explanation at Bosch_](https://doi.org/10.48550/arXiv.2304.08950){:target="_blank"}.

 ## 2023

 * Thomas Vogel, Marc Carwehl, Genaína Nunes Rodrigues, and Lars Grunske. [_A Property Specification Pattern Catalog for Real-Time System Verification with UPPAAL_](2022-ISTc).
 In: Information and Software Technology 154 (2023), p.
 107100. _(Available online 01 November 2022)_.